tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 2. It is updated infrequently.
 Usually even in the morning we see a forecast for the current day that is already 12 hours old.
 3. It does not deal with cloud amounts very well.
 There are a significant number of days in the year when it predicts virtually no cloud cover and hence good (5*) conditions over large areas at variance with all other models / forecasting sites.

 So the motivation to develop a plugin for Windy.com is simple.
-To make the RASP parameters available within Windy.com using the data from "UKV" and all of the other models that are available.
+To make the RASP parameters available within Windy.com using the data from "UKV" or any of the other models that are available.

 One thing that one learns very quickly is that there is nothing exact about boundary layer meteorology.
 There are multiple reasonable interpretations and assumptions some being more reasonable and useful that others.
 For this reason I have endeavoured to calculate the soaring parameters in, as far as possible, exactly the same way as RASP making the same assumptions and approximations following reference 1.
 This way they should be just as reasonable and useful as RASP with which many of us are already familiar.

 Unfortunately however, it is not possible to compare the values output from SoarCalc directly with those output by RASP because they do not start with the same base data.

-## Methodology
+### Methodology

 Windy.com supports a "Plugin" mechanism allowing the development of JavaScript code to display additional information within their browser